Mexican president says his COVID-19 case is 'like a cold'

 But López Obrador predicted that “this virus is on its way out” and that “things will get back to normal very soon.”

 The president appeared on a video feed at the morning press briefing he normally runs at the National Palace in Mexico City.
-He was isolating after testing positive Monday, days after at least two members of his cabinet also tested positive.
+At least two members of his cabinet also tested positive in recent days, and López Obrador said he would wear a mask — something he has been loath to do.

 López Obrador said he had no fever, and his oxygenation was good.
-“It is like a cold,” he said of his symptoms.
 The president is fully vaccinated, and has had a booster shot.

 Health Secretary Jorge Alcocer said López Obrador could return to the briefings as early as next week.